OskarRadon/new-portfolio/README.md

 - Hover effect on social media icons
 - ~~Scrolling when hovering on div on main page causes bug~~
 - Maybe no green bg??
+- Add green hover to outer div name on project pages

 Copyright (c) 2016 **Oskar**